What is Gig Economy?

-Yes, the concept is designed specifically for serving the best to the employees, but it also benefits the employer.
-This is why employers prefer the Gig economy-
+Yes, the concept is designed specifically to serve the best employees, but it also benefits the employer.
+This is why employers prefer the Gig Economy-

 - More Economical Option: It is highly beneficial for small-scale businesses that can’t afford to hire full-time workers.
 In such a scenario, they offer jobs to the gig workers and get the task done by paying them for the particular project.

-- Less use of resources: The companies working with the concept of the Gig Economy can save resources in terms of office space, training, and other benefits.
+- Less use of resources: Companies working with the concept of the Gig Economy can save resources in terms of office space, training, and other benefits.

 Problems with Gig Economy

-Gig economy has a brighter side that influences the employees, firms, and users simultaneously.
-However, one cannot deny that it also has a few drawbacks, which depend on the labor.
+Gig Economy has a brighter side that influences employees, firms, and users simultaneously.
+However, one cannot deny that it also has a few drawbacks, which depend on labor.
 The major disadvantages of the concept of the Gig Economy are as follows:

 - Risk of isolation: Since the introduction of the concept of the Gig Economy, the employee may find themselves in a situation of isolation.
 However, this situation can be solved with Co-working spaces.